zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

-The fact that (SANGARA) is around the trojonBinding, Sleeping, Mindfulness and Maayness That is discreet, Four Sathipatayo, Four Sathipatayo, Four Graduates Pajachendiriyo, Pandakhabalayo, Sasa Bothayangayo Lady Ashtangi Road, Nirvana Nirvana Gamini Replace is the ease of this 'Physical' is the Armantri in the name of the Individuals to them They are.
+The fact that (SANGARA) is around the trojonBinding, Sleeping, Mindfulness and Maayness That is discreet, Four Sathipatayo, Four Sathipatayo, Four Graduates Pajachendiriyo, Pandakhabalayo, Sasa Bothayangayo Lady Ashtangi Road, Nibbana Nibbana Gamini Replace is the ease of this 'Physical' is the Armantri in the name of the Individuals to them They are.
 'Bhavati 'is a Word of Honor (7-2 (i) The Bhutters are Should be used from places.)
 If the rest of the brigades are unamusingly searched for the seats